 Well, and if Jeff Sessions does the opposite and takes all this heat, but in the end follows the facts, I think he's going to be vindicated as well for all the heat that Jeff Sessions has taken.

-If he follows the facts, I think that's all anyone is asking here, uh, both for the Clinton investigation and the Trump investigations, by the way.
+If he follows the facts, I think that's all anyone is asking here, both for the Clinton investigation and the Trump investigations, by the way.

 Follow the facts.

-Do you see any evidence you could share with my audience that exists about Trump Russia collusion?
+Do you see any evidence you could share with my audience that exists about Trump-Russia collusion?

-I chuckle because every time you ask someone that no one ever has evidence.
+I chuckle because every time you ask someone that, no one ever has evidence.

 So I think it's very clear that at least at this somewhat late stage, after months and months of investigation, there's no evidence of collusion.

-We don't know what Robert Moeller has.
+We don't know what Robert Mueller has.

 I'll add that caveat.